 There is, in fact, a “before and after Tachis” when we look at the oenologist’s work in Italy.
 Before Tachis there was a prevalence of defects.
 In an attempt to make drinkable and pleasant wines produced from grapes of less than excellent quality, the result of pre-Tachis viticulture favored quantity over quality due to elementary and sometimes insufficient technologies.
 We must remember that, in the thirty years between 1930 to 1960, the spread of very productive vines and viticulture systems aimed at achieving impressive quantities per vine became the norm in Italy.
 The focus was on a more chemical than physical oenology and the resulting wines were average at best.

-Then came the advent of DOCs in 1963, the same year that a young winemaker, just thirty, Piedmontese but of Sardinian origin, joined Marchesi Antinori’s staff.
+Then came the advent of DOCs in 1963, the same year that a young winemaker, just thirty, Piedmontese, joined Marchesi Antinori’s staff.
 At the time, Niccolò Antinori was head of the company, but his son Piero, 25, was already starting to take an interest in production.
 The meeting of those two young men, Giacomo Tachis, the Piedmontese oenologist, and Piero Antinori, the aristocratic vineyard owner, was the spark that ignited the beginning of what was then called the Tuscan Wine Renaissance.

 A few years later the Tignanello project was born.
 Tachis had been sent to investigate and develop his skills in Bordeaux, at the court of Emile Peynaud.
 He acquired a deep understanding of the new oenological perspective that had been born there and he incorporated this learning into his work ever after.
 Macerations, the importance of malolactic fermentation, the use of small barrels and international vines such as cabernet sauvignon, became well-known and familiar elements to Giacomo Tachis’ oenological philosophy.